-As of June 22, 2020 there are 24,752,424 Class "A" shares ("Shares") of the Corporation issued and outstanding.
+As of June 16, 2021 there are 34,914,241 Class "A" shares ("Shares") of the Corporation issued and outstanding.
 These Shares were issued without par value.
 The Shares are the only shares carrying the right to vote and the holders thereof are entitled to one vote per Share.
-The record date to determine the shareholders entitled to receive the Notice of Meeting and to vote at the meeting is June 17, 2020 (the "Record Date").
+The Record Date to determine the shareholders entitled to receive the Notice of Meeting and to vote at the meeting is June 15, 2021.